List of Colin Firth performances

 Firth at the 2009 Venice International Film Festival.

-Colin Firth is an English actor who has had an extensive career both on stage, screen and television, having received an Academy Award, a Golden Globe Award, two BAFTA Awards, three Screen Actors Guild Awards, and a Volpi Cup, as well as nominations for two Primetime Emmy Awards.
+Colin Firth is an English actor who has had an extensive career both on stage, screen and television, having received an Academy Award, two BAFTA Awards, a Golden Globe Award, three Screen Actors Guild Awards, and a Volpi Cup, as well as nominations for two Primetime Emmy Awards.
 Firth's films have grossed more than $4 billion from over 50 releases worldwide.